 12. Traefik Hub MCP Gateway

-Traefik Hub extends the popular cloud-native proxy with MCP capabilities, bringing triple-layer security to teams already routing traffic through Traefik.
+Traefik Hub extends cloud-native proxy infrastructure with MCP capabilities, bringing layered security to teams already routing traffic through Traefik.
 The middleware approach treats MCP as another security layer rather than a separate system.

 Defense-in-Depth Architecture

-Protection at AI, MCP, and API layers provides redundant security—even if one layer fails, others catch issues.
-On-Behalf-Of (OBO) Authentication with OAuth 2.0 maintains user identity through the entire request chain.
+Protection at AI, MCP, and API layers provides redundant security.
+On-Behalf-Of (OBO) Authentication with OAuth 2.0 maintains user identity through the request chain.
 Task-Based Access Control (TBAC) grants permissions based on what agents are trying to accomplish.

 Integration Benefits